How to Grow Bat Flowers

 After the flowers finish blooming, both the flowers and the leaves die.
 This is a good time to repot your rhizome, giving it fresh soil and a larger pot if necessary.
 After a minimum of two leaves emerge, the plants will begin to flower producing up to 8 flowers each year.

-How To Propagate Bat Flowers
+How to Divide Bat Flowers

 Most bat flowers are propagated by division of the rhizomes.
 In the spring, before new leaves appear and you are repotting your rhizome is a good time to divide it.
 Carefully break off a few pieces and plant them in their own containers.
 The original rhizome can be replanted in its container with fresh soil.